+Risk: A function of the probability of a hazard occurring, frequency and the severity of that hazard.
 Risk assessment (GAP): An evaluation of the growing environment food safety hazards relevant to topography, hydrology, geographical features, climatic conditions, land history, adjacent land use, water source, domestic animal and wildlife presence or any other potential sources of contamination to the crop.
 Risk assessment (GMP): An evaluation of the facility to identify and control and food safety hazards relevant to facility location and adjacent land use e.g. animal activity, industrial activity, water source, waste water treatment sites (settling ponds, land applications, etc.) or any other potential sources of contamination.